alikahwaji/SDV503-Lab-Two/README.md

 ## :page_facing_up: Lab Two Practice

-:arrow_right: `Create a folder name it src and in the folder create a file type .js`
+:arrow_right: `Create a folder name it src and in the folder create a file index.js`

 :arrow_right: `Create a new branch name it dev.`